 “To say [TCD] is quick, easy and accurate is not doing the software justice.
 We recently had to design a cinema for a client with a £250K budget, and using TCD, we could easily and quickly provide detailed information giving the client three different initial ideas to choose from, and taking only 15 minutes to produce all three.
 Going forward, TCD is now our go-to software when designing our cinema and media rooms, and with more manufacturers being added all the time, it's only getting better."

-TCD offers four tiers of subscription options: Media Room, Media Room Pro, Cinema Room, Cinema Room Pro.
-CEDIA members have access to the Media Room software (a $650 value) as a benefit of membership.
+TCD offers a simple two tiers of subscription options: Media Room and Cinema Room Pro.
+CEDIA members have access to the Media Room software for the year (a £425 value) as a benefit of membership.

 Click here for complete pricing and features information for each subscription.

-Yes, when you subscribe to Cinema Room Pro, you have access to all of the lower subscription option tiers and features.
+Yes, when you subscribe to Cinema Room Pro, you also have access to the lower subscription option tier and features of Media Room.

-A yearly subscription is the best value for the money, giving you 365 designs per year.
+A subscription gives you unlimited designs/edits, subject to fair use.
 Visit our pricing page for full subscription and pricing options.

-Editing is intended to allow all aspects of a fixed screen, dedicated cinema room to be edited – title, room dimensions, RT60/acoustic treatment, fixed screen size/manufacturer/material/model, projector, seating, and all the speaker, subwoofer, and electronics.
+Editing is intended to allow all aspects of a fixed screen, dedicated cinema room or a motorised drop-down screen room, or a luxury living space micro LED screen room to be edited – title, room dimensions, RT60/acoustic treatment, fixed screen size/manufacturer/material/model, projector, seating, and all the speaker, subwoofer, and electronics.
 The channel count can also be changed.

-TCD will automatically re-load your equipment and design choices when you re-open a previous design, and you may edit any other part of the design and re-calculate.
+TCD will automatically re-load your equipment and design choices when you re-open, or 'edit', a previous design, and you may alter any other part of the design and re-calculate.

 It’s important to realize that stepping through a new design with the tool creates a huge number of permutations before getting to the calcs/CAD.
 Edit is really opening a previous design and recreating the steps in order, which gets to the configuration the user had before they pressed calculate.
 With this in mind, it’s not feasible to anticipate and code up all aspects as being changeable – such as edit a dedicated cinema room into a media room, or going from a high render channel count theater with four different subs back to a Legacy 5.1 design with a single subwoofer.
 This would be more efficiently done with a new design.

-Subscribers with remaining uses from their 30/month 365/year can either edit any design in their account history or re-run the tool to refine any design in their account history.
+Subscribers can either edit any design in their account history or re-run the tool to refine any design in their account history as many times as required (subject to fair use).

-Currently this requires another use of the tool as it requires a new version of CAD/PDF on the account page to display the renders against.
+Currently this requires a new version of CAD/PDF on the account page to display the renders against.

 In the future, it will be possible to edit the render as part of TCD's edit functionality.

 TCD is designed to be easy to use and generates salable documents that add real value to your business.
-The subscription fee is modest, especially compared to the time and money spent creating these designs and documents 'long-hand.'
+The subscription fee is modest, especially compared to the time and money spent creating these designs, modelling 3D CAD of the room and speakers and writing specification documents 'long-hand.'
 Please visit our features page to see how much time is saved, and the 'how to use' page for a wealth of comprehensive tutorial videos.
 If you have any questions prior to subscribing, please email us and you will receive a prompt reply.

 The pricing was set as a direct result of understanding exactly what this tool generates.
 What usually takes days can be done in just a few minutes.
 It can help any company deliver the very best documentation as part of the proposal process, as well as adding real value to the design process.
 TCD catapults users into a whole new level of documentation and professionalism.
 It isn’t software that you need to set up: it works online, in real-time.
-In minutes, you will have a full set of design documents that would otherwise take weeks.
-Of the multiple subscription options (found on our pricing page), the 365 uses over one year is the best value for the money.
+In minutes, you will have a full set of design documents that could otherwise take weeks.
+Of the monthly subscription (3 months minimum commitment) or yearly subscription options found on our pricing page, the one year option is the best value for the money.

 TCD was designed to allow residential theater designers to create designs quickly, and as such is optimized to create cinema and media room designs in one session.
 The software times out after six hours of inactivity, and in that instance all design data will be lost.